9/11 Memorial Tickets And Tours In Nyc

 Being in the middle of the Financial District, there aren't too many restaurants in the 9/11 Memorial and Museum area, but there are a couple of worthwhile places:

-• Leo's Bagels - A place where you'll find the typical New York Bagel that I recommend to every acquaintance who travels to New York.
+• Leo's Bagels: A place where you will find the typical New York Bagel that I recommend to every acquaintance who travels to New York.

-• If you are looking for something quick, in The Oculus you will find a lot of restaurants and fast food chains (like in any mall in the United States): Starbucks, Dunkin Donuts, Eataly, Shake Shack....
+• And if you are looking for something quick, in The Oculus you will find a lot of restaurants and fast food chains (as in any mall in the United States): Starbucks, Dunkin Donuts, Eataly, Shake Shack....

 The Oculus